 Exercise

-Strenuous exercise especially in combination with high heat makes your heart work harder, leading to dehydration, elevated heart rate, and heart palpitations.
-These symptoms can be exacerbated if you are not taking broker precautions during exercise like avoiding especially hot temperatures, taking short breaks, and replacing fluids lost through sweat with proper hydration.
+Exercise naturally raises your heart rate.
+During prolonged activity or hot weather, dehydration may also contribute to heart palpitations in some people.
+These symptoms can be exacerbated if you are not taking precautions during exercise like avoiding especially hot temperatures, taking short breaks, and replacing fluids and electrolytes lost through sweat.

 Heart Palpitation Prevention

 Although heart palpitations cannot always be avoided, there are a few different ways you can reduce your chances of experiencing them.
-Avoiding stimulants like coffee energy drinks, or specific medications can help you avoid uncomfortable symptoms.
-Another great way to take a step towards preventing heart palpitations is by maintaining regular physician visits.
+Avoiding stimulants like coffee, energy drinks, or specific medications can help you avoid uncomfortable symptoms.
+Regular checkups can help identify underlying conditions that may contribute to heart palpitations.

 No matter what you change in your lifestyle or diet to avoid heart-related medical problems, the best route to take if you are experiencing continuous symptoms is to seek professional advice.
 Consulting with a physician can open the door for more serious preventative care like echocardiograms, blood tests, and chest X-rays.
 Seek professional advice before serious changes in diet or exercise routine in order to tailor your preventative care towards your lifestyle.